pyta-uoft/pyta/docs/checkers/index.md

 ### Too many lines (C0302) [](#C0302)

 This error occurs when the file has too many lines.
 The limit for too many lines is specified through the `max-module-lines` configuration option.
+Default value is `1000`

 ```{literalinclude} /../examples/pylint/C0302_too_many_lines.py
 ```